DruvPai/DiffusionLab/docs/index.md

 </ul>

 Here "nontrivial" is left up to your judgement.
 A good first contribution is to add more integration tests.

+## Note on Frameworks

+DiffusionLab versions < 3.0 use a PyTorch backbone.
+Here is a permalink to the [GitHub pages](https://github.com/DruvPai/DiffusionLab/tree/1543db3453c4cc687c724eb0e01f63c109e4465a) and [llms.txt](https://raw.githubusercontent.com/DruvPai/DiffusionLab/1543db3453c4cc687c724eb0e01f63c109e4465a/llms.txt) for the old version.

+DiffusionLab versions >= 3.0 use a Jax backbone.

 ## Citation Information